super-sebajin/General-Code/README.md

 # General-Code
-Here I will document code I've written from various problem set and from tutorials, please feel free to help out!
-Namaste!
-I will succeed!
+Here I will document code I've written from various problem sets a and school projects.